Mathematical Theory of Exchange-driven Growth: Existence of Solutions

-a uniform bound which is valid up to some certain finite time$.$ This nevertheless allows us to construct a subsequence $c_{j}^{N(i)}$, as before, which converges uniformly to a limit function $c_{j}(t).$ After that, using the arguments in Theorem 2, we can get a bound for $M_{p}(t)$ (valid up to a finite time $T$) and show that the partial sums in the truncated system converges uniformly up to time $T$ which proves the existence of local solutions. \end{proof}
+a uniform bound which is valid up to some certain finite time$.$ This nevertheless allows us to construct a subsequence $c_{j}^{N(i)}$, as before, which converges uniformly to a limit function $c_{j}(t).$ We can then get a bound for $M_{p}(t)$ (valid up to a finite time $T$) and show that the partial sums in the truncated system converges uniformly up to time $T$ which proves the existence of local solutions. \end{proof}

-Theorem 2 and Corollary 3 give us signs of an intermediate regime where the solutions behave differently.
+Theorem 2 and the corollary that follows give us signs of an intermediate regime where the solutions behave differently.
 Previous heuristic studies with special kernels of the form $K(j,k)=j^{\mu}k^{\nu}+j^{\nu}k^{\mu}$ suggest that $\mu+\nu=3$ is the critical line for the onset of finite time gelation.
 So, in light of the previous theorems we can make the following conjecture.

-\textbf{Conjecture:} \textit{Consider the infinite EDG system (\ref{infode} )-(\ref{infIC}).
+\textbf{Conjecture:} \textit{Consider the infinite EDG system (\ref{0-infode} )-(\ref{infIC}).
 Let the nearly symmetric kernel satisfy }$K(j,k)\geq Cj^{\mu }k^{\nu},$\textit{ }$\mu+\nu>3.$\textit{ Then gelation occurs in finite time.}

 The previous two theorems crucially made use of the boundedness of the initial moments.
 We can relax this assumption by sacrificing on the growth rate of $K.$ This was the approach taken by \cite{Leyvraz3} for the Smoluchowski equation.
 More precisely, if we assume, for the non-symmetric kernel, the growth rate